megha705/Note-app-redux-tooklit/README.md

 ### Feature

-- Add, delete, edit, Note (CRUD) by json-server as fake Rest api
+- [x]  Add, delete, edit, Note (CRUD) by json-server as fake Rest api
-- use material ui component in project
+- [x]  use material ui component in project
-- state management with redux-toolkit (CRUD)
+- [x]  state management with redux-toolkit (CRUD)
-- upload Image and convert to String Base64 and save in fake database
+- [x]  upload Image and convert to String Base64 and save in fake database
-- column button to change Notes column
+- [x]  column button to change Notes column
-- search notes by fulltext search in json-server
+- [x]  search notes by fulltext search in json-server
-- full responsive in all device
+- [x]  full responsive in all device
--

 ## Run